docsforadobe/premiere-plugin-guide/docs/intro/premiere-pro-plugin-types.rst

 Premiere plugins contain a single entry point of a type specific to each API.

-Plug-ins are DLLs on Windows, and Carbon or Cocoa Bundles on macOS.
+Plugins are DLLs on Windows, and Carbon or Cocoa Bundles on macOS.

 Plug-ins in the \\Plug-ins\[language] folder, and any of its subfolders, will be loaded at launch.

-Plug-ins can have private resources.
+Plugins can have private resources.

 Only one plug-in per file is parsed, unlike After Effects and Photoshop plugins, which can contain multiple entry points.